What is Alpha-Lipoic-Acid (ALA)

 Antioxidants such as vitamin C are water soluble and vitamin E are fat soluble, but alpha-lipoic acid is both fat and water soluble.
 This means it can work easily throughout the body.
 Antioxidants are used up in the body as they attack free radicals, but evidence suggests that alpha-lipoic acid helps recharge these antioxidants, making them usable over and over again.

 Beware that Alpha-lipoic acid and alpha linolenic acid, (an omega-3 fatty acid that may help heart health) are not the same.
 There is confusion between the two because they both are sometimes abbreviated ALA.

 What Can Alpha-Lipoic Acid Help

 Several studies suggest that alpha-lipoic acid helps lower blood sugar levels.
-Its ability to kill free radicals may help people with diabetic peripheral neuropathy — who have pain, burning, itching, tingling, and numbness in arms and legs due to nerve damage.
+Its ability to kill free radicals may also help people with diabetic peripheral neuropathy — which causes pain, burning, itching, tingling, and numbness in arms and legs due to nerve damage.
 Researchers believe Alpha-lipoic acid helps improve insulin sensitivity.
 Alpha-lipoic acid has been used for years to treat peripheral neuropathy in Germany.
-However, most of the studies that have found it helps have used intravenous (IV) alpha-lipoic acid.
-Taking alpha-lipoic acid may help another diabetes-related condition called autonomic neuropathy, which affects the nerves to internal organs.
-One study of 73 people with cardiac autonomic neuropathy, which affects the heart, found that subjects reported fewer signs of the condition when taking 800mg of alpha-lipoic acid orally compared to placebo.
+However, most studies have found that its benefits were due to having used intravenous (IV) alpha-lipoic acid.

 At Natural Healing Center, we administer ALA via IV — for better absorption.